shahd1995913/data-structures-and-algorithms/python/code_challenges/README.md

 ![A array-reverse2 image](array-reverse2.jpeg)

 ## Approach & Efficiency
- ### I use the slice that make inverse to the array
+ ### I  use the slice that make inverse to the array.